Petaling Street: Features

 There used to be a McDonald's on the 1st shop lot of Petaling Street (facing Foch Avenue (Jalan Tun Tan Cheng Lock)) before it ceased operations several years ago.
 Nearby is a Chinese bookstore, as well as food stalls selling a variety of local food like Hainanese chicken rice and noodles.
 One famous and established Wanton Noodle shop called Koon Kee Too is located near the intersection inside Petaling Street.
 Also nearby are the Jamek Mosque, an old mosque of Moorish architecture, as well as the Central Market, all accessible within walking distance.

 One of Kuala Lumpur's famous landmarks, the Sri Mahamariamman Temple, Kuala Lumpur, is located along with Jalan Tun H.S.
 Lee.
 It is one of KL's oldest and richest Hindu temples, receiving many devotees and tourists daily.

 Another notable landmark within the area is Kwai Chai Hong (Chinese: 鬼仔巷) located along Lorong Panggung.
 It is a back alley behind the shophouses with lots of mural arts managed by Bai Chuan Management Sdn Bhd to make use as a tourist attraction.
 The name translates literally as Little Ghost Lane or Little Demon Lane in English.
 The alley features 6 artistic interactive murals with QR codes placed on the walls of each mural about historic life of residents around the block back in the days.

 Development

 In 2003, Petaling Street underwent a major RM11 million facelift when two large Chinese arches to welcome visitors were placed at either end of the street.
 A green roof cover was constructed, covering the whole road, dubbed the "Green Dragon".
 The street is now totally pedestrianised and transformed into a pedestrian shopping mall.
 The Street is regarded as a heritage site.

-Petaling Street is still the best place to shop for counterfeit branded products and for trying out its large selection of local Chinese cuisine.
-For buyers, it is often possible to haggle on the price of watches, clothing and all counterfeit items.
-The Street is always crowded not only with tourists but also with locals.